 Manzanita (Arctostaphylos spp.)

-With their glossy, green leaves, red bark, and early-season flowers, certain low-growing manzanita varieties can be an excellent no-mow grass alternative.
+Certain low-growing manzanita varieties make an excellent no-mow grass alternative, with glossy green leaves, red bark, and early-season flowers.
 These native evergreens are incredibly drought-tolerant once established.

 Hardiness Zones: 8-10